Eremex/fxrtos-lite/README.md

 - Download and unpack appropriate release archive from [Releases](https://github.com/Eremex/fxrtos-lite/releases)
 - Ensure supported compiler is available via PATH
-- Set GCC_PREFIX as compiler prefix if you use GCC (i.e. 'riscv-none-embed-').
-ARM version is supported by Keil and IAR EWARM toolchains also
+- Set GCC_PREFIX as compiler prefix if you use GCC (i.e. 'riscv-none-embed-')
 - Enter directory where build.bat is located
 - Run 'build.bat'